-Kavala is situated on the Bay of Kavala, across from the island of Thasos.
-It is located on the Egnatia motorway and is a two-hour drive to Thessaloniki (160 km west) and forty minutes drive to Drama (37 km north) and Xanthi (56 km east).
+Kavala is the second largest city in northern Greece, the principal seaport of eastern Macedonia and the capital of Kavala peripheral unit.
+It is situated on the Bay of Kavala, across from the island of Thassos.
+Kavala is located on the Egnatia motorway, 160 km east of Thessaloniki a two-hours’ drive from Thessaloniki and forty minutes’ drive to Drama (37 km north) and Xanthi (56 km east).
 As you enter Kavala, you will admire the panoramic view of the town that is nestled between the slopes of the surrounding hills and the northern coast of the Aegean Sea.

 The Pangaion Hills are a mountain range in Greece, approximately 40 km from Kavala.
 The highest elevation is 1,956 m and the name of the peak is Koutra.
 The mountain range covers the southeastern portion of the prefecture of Serres as well as the northwestern part of Kavala prefecture which covers the biggest part of the hills.
 The hills stand directly across a fertile plain where you’ll find the ancient city of Philippi, they are located between the Strymon and the Xiropotamos rivers and are covered in Oriental plane and Chestnut trees.